International and national leaders

 Bill Mahoney

-Bill Mahoney worked at the Algoma Steel plant, where he led the then independent union to join the SWOC.
+Bill Mahoney, O.C., worked at the Algoma Steel plant, where he led the then independent union to join the SWOC.
 During his tenure, tens of thousands of workers joined the Steelworkers in factories across the county.
 Beyond organising, Mahoney is regarded as an early fighter for Canada’s universal health care system.
 He helped set up a non-profit health clinic in Sault Ste.
 Marie – a radical idea at the time.
-Mahoney later became the first labour leader to be named a member of a board of a university and won the Order of Canada.
+Mahoney later became the first labour leader to be named a member of a board of a university and was named to the Order of Canada.

 Gérard Docquier